KeyWorkID/Keyworkid/README.md

 ## KeyWorkID System

-Our system will generate keys in a 256 bit encryption Key Generate format is base on 64 bit contain to key to generate the the KeyWorkID Signing-Key || Encryption-Key (provide by the system) Signing-key, 128 bits
+Our system will generate keys in a 256 bit encryption Key Generate format is base on 64 bit contain to key to generate the KeyWorkID

+Signing-key ‖ Encryption-key (provide by the system)
+- *Signing-key*, 128 bits
-Encryption-key, 128 bits
+- *KeyWorkID-key*, 128 bits

 KeyWorkID provides a global name space so you can manage all the benefits on different environments.